Connor-McCartney/Connor-McCartney.github.io/_pages/misc/japanese.md

 doko ni iru no? - where are you?

-douyuu imi - what do you mean? (don't add の)
+douyuu imi? - what do you mean? (don't add の)

 nante yutta no? - what did you say?